o3de/sig-simulation/rfcs/RFC Simulation Interfaces.md

 Next, the [SpawnableEntitiesDefinition](https://github.com/o3de/o3de/blob/152bc0a1851d881fe735adf54ec93e1ad7875b11/Code/Framework/AzFramework/AzFramework/Spawnable/SpawnableEntitiesInterface.h#L334-L333) interface will be utilized to create a spawn ticket and spawn entity.

-**Note !** Spawning assets from the file system e.g., `spawnable://home/username/robots/FooRobot.spawnables` will not be supported.
+**Note:** Spawning assets from the file system e.g., `spawnable://home/username/robots/FooRobot.spawnables` will not be supported.

 During spawning, the spawned O3DE entities will be modified as follows:
 - The name of the root entity will reflect the name given by the `name` field,